Language and the euro: Czech

 In Czech, the words euro and cent are spelt the same as in English and pronounced per Czech phonology /cs/, /[tsɛnt]/.
 Occasionally the word eurocent is used instead of cent to distinguish the euro denomination versus its foreign counterparts.
 The spelling differs from the Czech word for Europe (Evropa); however "euro-" has become a standard prefix for all things relating to the EU (Evropská unie).

 The Czech declension uses different form of plural for various numerals: for 2, 3 and 4, it is plain nominative eura and centy, while for numbers above 5, genitive (a vestige of partitive) eur and centů is used.

 For compound numerals, there are two variants: either genitive plural is used (21 eur, 22 eur) or the form is determined by the unit part of the numeral (21 euro, 22 eura).
 The partitive genitive is used only when the whole numeral phrase is in nominative or accusative phrases, otherwise the expected case is used: sedm eur (7 euros-genitive), but se sedmi eury (with seven-instrumental euro-instrumental).
 Moreover, these otherwise common declensions are often ignored and non-declined euro is used for every value (22 euro), even though this form is proscribed.

 In Czech euro is of neuter gender and inflected like město, while cent is masculine and inflected like hrad.

 Danish

 The word euro is included in the 2002 version of Retskrivningsordbogen, the authoritative source for the Danish language (according to Danish law).
 Two plurals are given, euro when referring to an amount, and euroer when referring to coins.
 Both cent and eurocent are mentioned; the plural and singular forms are identical.

 Danish words of Greek origin containing the sequence eu are traditionally pronounced with [œʊ̯], e.g. Zeus, terapeut, eutanasi, Europa.
-However, in the word Europa, a newer pronunciation with [eʊ̯] has gained ground in recent years, but this has not influenced the way euro is commonly pronounced.
+However, some words, such as eutanasi, Europa, and euro, are also pronounced with [eʊ̯].